Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 ##### Host Code with XRT APIs

 AMD recommends to use the XRT APIs for the host code.
-The host code is modified with XRT API.
+XRT API modifies the host code.
 Review the code and then build the project and run it onboard.

 Enter the following command to change project path: